nishimura5/timeline_kun/README.md

 ## Key Features

-Timeline-kun integrates three primary functionalities:
+Timeline-kun integrates four primary functionalities:

 1. **Simplifying the planning of complex experimental schedules**
    - Visually represents experimental schedules
    - Stores schedule data in CSV format (time values formatted as 'H:MM:SS' for Excel compatibility)
    - Allows intuitive insertion, deletion, and reordering of events using Excel
    - Supports UTF-8 encoded CSV files, enabling editing in plain text editors
-   - Provides SVG export function suitable for experimental planning discussions and record-keeping

 2. **Integrating schedule planning and execution in a single tool**
    - Experimental schedules created with this tool can be directly used as timers